 - Agricultural activities.
-The lease would allow agricultural operations that maintain, restore, and conserve the sage brush and other grasslands on the property consistent with sage grouse conservation and the Greater Sage-Grouse Stewardship Act.33 - Grazing and livestock production: A management plan would guide grazing and be incorporated by reference into the lease.
+The lease would allow agricultural operations that maintain, restore, and conserve the sage brush and other grasslands on the property consistent with sage grouse conservation and the Greater Sage Grouse Stewardship Act.33 - Grazing and livestock production: A management plan would guide grazing and be incorporated by reference into the lease.
 The landowner could graze, hay, harvest for hay and non-crop activities, and conduct common grazing practices provided that such activities be conducted consistent with the conservation purposes the Stewardship Act.
 The production, processing and marketing of livestock compatible with restoration and conservation of sage brush and other grassland, grazing uses, and related conservation values would be allowed.
 Temporary non-native cover crops would be permitted in native prairie and rangeland restoration activities. - Cropland production.
-The Schultz-Gran Prairie Ranches would retain the right to continue farming and cultivating those areas of the property currently in crop production.34 - Recreational use.
-The Schultz-Gran Prairie Ranches would retain the right to continue undeveloped non-commercial recreation and undeveloped commercial recreation including, but not limited to, hunting, fishing, hiking, and wildlife viewing, provided that all such activities remain consistent with conservation of sage grouse habitat. - Water resources.
-The Schultz-Gran Prairie Ranches would retain the right to restore, enhance, and develop water resources, including ponds, for permitted agricultural uses, livestock uses, fish and wildlife uses, domestic needs, and private recreation.
+The Burgess Ranch would retain the right to continue farming and cultivating those areas of the property currently in crop production that are not included in the restoration component of the project.34 - Recreational use.
+The Burgess Ranch would retain the right to continue undeveloped non-commercial recreation and undeveloped commercial recreation including, but not limited to, hunting, fishing, hiking, and wildlife viewing, provided that all such activities remain consistent with conservation of sage grouse habitat. - Water resources.
+The Burgess Ranch would retain the right to restore, enhance, and develop water resources, including ponds, for permitted agricultural uses, livestock uses, fish and wildlife uses, domestic needs, and private recreation. - Structures and building envelopes.
+There are presently no residential buildings located on the 12,908 acres of land proposed for funding.
+Four building envelopes would not be included in the lease.